Master of Science in Technology

 Admissions Criteria and Selection

-Final selection among the applicants is based on:
+Final selection among the interviewed applicants is based on:

 Carefully answering all the questions on your Online Application Form is a must as missing information will lead into not scoring points for that question.